lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     ```

-* <a id="heading--developing-connector-configuration-system-actions-rest-parts-execute-mode" name="heading--developing-connector-configuration-system-actions-rest-parts-execute-mode"></a>`&scriptExecuteMode=resource` (optional and IMPORTANT)
+* <a id="heading--developing-connector-configuration-system-actions-rest-parts-execute-mode" name="heading--developing-connector-configuration-system-actions-rest-parts-execute-mode"></a>`&scriptExecuteMode=resource` (optional and important)

     [Back to Contents](#heading--contents)